nogahighland/beautiful-log/README.md

   config.log_level = :debug # set the level you need
   ```

-You can change log level from `:debug` to `:fatal` depending on staging level (develop/production/test).
+You can change the log level from `:debug` to `:fatal` depending on staging level (develop/production/test).

 - Rakefile